apache/flink/docs/dev/windows.md

 ## Triggers

-A `Trigger` determines when a window (as formed by the `WindowAssigner`) is ready to be processed by the *window function*.
+A `Trigger` determines when a window (as formed by the *window assigner*) is ready to be processed by the *window function*.
 Each `WindowAssigner` comes with a default `Trigger`.
 If the default trigger does not fit your needs, you can specify a custom trigger using `trigger(...)`.

-The trigger interface provides five methods that react to different events:
+The trigger interface has five methods that allow a `Trigger` to react to different events:

 * The `onElement()` method is called for each element that is added to a window.
 * The `onEventTime()` method is called when  a registered event-time timer fires.